Robert Q. Topper

 In 2010 and again in 2012, I was honored by Cooper Union's students when I was named to the Engineering Student Council's "Student's List." http://pioneer.cooper.edu/2013/03/04/students-list-list-professors/

-Enjoying a nice tall can of "Dr. Topper" with the ChemE class of 2004 and an honorary class member in May 2003.
+Here I'm enjoying a nice tall can of "Dr. Topper" with the ChemE class of 2004 in May 2003.
+Remembering Meredith Blaustein and Danny Lepek, both of whom left us too soon.
+May their memories be for a blessing, always.